 All honest men baffled in strifes recorded or unrecorded,

-All that is well thought or said this day on any part of the globe, or on any of the wandering stars,
+All that is well thought or said this day on any part of the globe, or on any of the wandering stars, or on any of the fix’d stars, by those there as we are here,

 All that is henceforth to be thought or done by you whoever you are, or by any one,

-These inure, have inured, shall inure, to the identities from which they sprang, or shall spring.
+These inure, have inured, shall inure, to the identities from which they sprang, or shall spring,

 If a man spatter mud on his new clothes by lifting a child or an old woman over the slush, let him nevertheless be content—